-Top 5 4th Quarter Trades of Ha - GuruFocus.com
+Top 5 4th Quarter Trades of HA - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Harel Insurance Investments & Financial Services Ltd.’s top five trades of the quarter.
+According to GuruFocus data, these were HARVEST GROUP WEALTH MANAGEMENT, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Consumer Staples Select Sector SPDR has a price-earnings ratio of 24.80 and a price-book ratio of 5.46.
+In terms of valuation, Pacer Global Cash Cows Dividend ETF has a price-earnings ratio of 5.98 and a price-book ratio of 1.26.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, WisdomTree Emerging Markets ex-State-Owned Enterprises Fund has a price-earnings ratio of 14.30 and a price-book ratio of 2.05.
+In terms of valuation, ARK Innovation ETF has a price-book ratio of 2.23.

-During the quarter, Harel Insurance Investments & Financial Services Ltd. bought 723,734 shares of ARCA:XLV for a total holding of 2,569,484.
-The trade had a 2.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $132.05.
+HARVEST GROUP WEALTH MANAGEMENT, LLC reduced their investment in ARCA:SCHO by 13,555 shares.
+The trade had a 0.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Harel Insurance Investments & Financial Services Ltd. reduced their investment in NAS:AMZN by 576,765 shares.
-The trade had a 1.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $98.78.
+During the quarter, HARVEST GROUP WEALTH MANAGEMENT, LLC bought 9,008 shares of ARCA:SPYV for a total holding of 337,659.
+The trade had a 0.22% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $37.75.

-During the quarter, Harel Insurance Investments & Financial Services Ltd. bought 327,433 shares of NYSE:V for a total holding of 334,586.
-The trade had a 1.5% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $201.66.
+During the quarter, HARVEST GROUP WEALTH MANAGEMENT, LLC bought 5,800 shares of NAS:IXUS for a total holding of 144,504.
+The trade had a 0.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.68.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.